Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

-If you change the system time at a computer after you schedule a command to run with at, synchronize the at scheduler with the revised system time by typing at without command-line options.
+If you change the system time after you schedule a command to run, synchronize the at scheduler with the revised system time by typing at without command-line options.

 Scheduled commands are stored in the registry.
-As a result, you do not lose scheduled tasks if you restart the Schedule service.
+As a result, you don't lose scheduled tasks if you restart the Schedule service.

 Do not use a redirected drive for scheduled jobs that access the network.
 The Schedule service might not be able to access the redirected drive, or the redirected drive might not be present if a different user is logged on at the time the scheduled task runs.
 Instead, use UNC paths for scheduled jobs.
 For example: